Every business owner needs to know how to calculate their gross profit margin (%) and net profit margin (%).

 QuickBooks or Enterprise has the power and flexibility to show income for each job, accumulate costs for each job, calculate gross profit for each job, and display both gross and net profit dollars and percentages for your entire business.

-When you use your accounting software to help you see, and use, these critical numbers, you continually improve your results.
+When you use your accounting software to help you see and use these critical numbers, you continually improve your results.
 And, as you improve your results, you maximize your profits.

 My goal is to help business owners (like you) learn how to use QuickBooks and Enterprise accounting software as “the tool of choice for the job at hand!”